Birthdays Past, Birthdays Present: World Premiere Reviews

 This is a farce in the vein of No Sex Please We’re British but with A-levels – people come into rooms at inconvenient moments, clothes are shed and misconceptions abound.
 It is saucy yet sophisticated – a seaside postcard with the dialogue bubbles written by Ayckbourn.
 It is, though, never smutty or crude.

-Birthdays Past, Birthdays Present would make a perfect gift for any occasion – treat someone today.
+A ticket to Birthdays Past, Birthdays Present would make a perfect gift for any occasion – treat someone today.

 (Sue Wilkinson, The Scarborough News, 11 September 2019)